Paranjoy Guha Thakurta: Paid news

 Guha Thakurta has since written extensively on the issue of "paid news".
 In a December 2013 article for First Post, he explained why the malaise of "paid news" is a threat to democracy:

 PIL on 2G case

 Guha Thakurta was one of many well-known people who joined a public interest litigation in the 2G spectrum case, originally filed by the Centre for Public Interest Litigation (CPIL) led by lawyer Prashant Bhushan.
 He has written extensively on the scam, with the first article on the subject appearing in The Economic Times in November 2007.
 Soon after its publication, a legal notice was served on him by Reliance Communications.

+Pegasus Spyware

+Paranjoy Guha Thakurta was targeted with Pegasus spyware between April and July 2018.
+Through a forensic analysis, Amnesty International's Security Lab have confirmed that his phone was successfully compromised and that these infections were consistent with other known infection vectors.